What is stormwater?

 The goal of the City’s Stormwater Financing Study (the Study) is to develop a balanced approach to funding stormwater management infrastructure through a review of the level of service and funding options.

-Study objectives include:
+The Study objectives are to:

 Why is the City undertaking the Study?